MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/table-row-button.md

 mobile:
   swipe: |
-    Focus moves to the element expresses its state, if applicable
+    Focus moves to the element and expresses its state, if applicable
   doubletap: |
     Activates the row/blade